erjseals/tools-n-scripts/README.md

 `git checkout $1; git submodule update --recursive`

+## Git search repo for commits modifying a string

+`git log -S <whatever> --source --all`

+To find all commits that added or removed the fixed string whatever.
+The --all parameter means to start from every branch and --source means to show which of those branches led to finding that commit.
+It's often useful to add -p to show the patches that each of those commits would introduce as well.

+You need to put quotes around the search term if it contains spaces or other special characters, for example:

+`git log -S 'hello world' --source --all`
+`git log -S "dude, where's my car?" --source --all`

 ## Latex and Vim (and with plugin VimTex)

 At the default, you start compilation processes with "\\ll".
 From here, :w will recompile the pdf - so use a document viewer that allows for live updates.